DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/MDSpaceDesign.md

 ### Rationale

-The idea to change the design of MD workspace grows from the slow execution of ConvertToMD algorithm and MergeMD, that used in various work flows.
+The idea to change the design of MD workspace grows from the slow execution of ConvertToMD algorithm and MergeMD, that are used in various work flows.
 The reason of this is the way of appending events to the workspace.
 The two main use cases for appending events to the workspace are: constructing the MD workspace from the existing event workspace, appending the number of events to existing MD workspace (merging two workspaces).
 Both of this cases require "bulk" processing of multiple events.